-I’m James Miller, I’m 15, I live in Surrey and, amongst other things, I love wildlife.
+I’m James Miller, I’m 16, I live in Surrey and, among other things, I love wildlife.
 I’ve been interested by it ever since I was 4.
-Between then and now, this interest has developed into a passion for nature photography, which I’ve been pursuing for the last 8 or so years.
-You can see some of my photos on my ‘Gallery’ page.
-I do a bit of art in my spare time too, and again I focus on wildlife.
-There are, luckily, many competitions that focus on wildlife photography and art.
+Between then and now, this interest has developed into a passion for nature photography, art, documentary making and writing.

-Also in 2015, I won the Cairngorms Young Nature Presenter Competition.
+In 2015, I won the Cairngorms Young Nature Presenter Competition.
 This was a national competition in which young people from all over the country submitted videos of themselves talking about wildlife.
 I talked about badgers, a favourite of mine.
-They visit my garden regularly, and one has got so tame that it will occasionally hand feed!
 The judges narrowed down all the entries to a group of ten, from which I was selected by public vote.
 This meant I won a 5 day trip to the Cairngorms National Park in Scotland, where I saw all sorts of exciting things, and met some great people, such as Iolo Williams and Miranda Krestovnikoff.
-You can read more about my Cairngorms experience in my blog, on this website.
+You can read more about my Cairngorms experience on my blog.

-In the summer of 2016 I was invited to give a talk at the Birdfair in August, and I helped to judge the Young Nature Presenter Competition 2016.
+I was also invited to talk about this experience at the Birdfair, and I helped to judge the Young Nature Presenter Competition in 2016